h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 8\.
 Under **Experiment Settings**, update Accuracy, Time and Interpretability to values below, then click on **Launch Experiment**:

-**Note**: These settings were selected to conform to the Aquarium/Test Drive Environment.
+**Note:**: These settings were selected to conform to the Aquarium/Test Drive Environment.
 The goal is to walk-through the mechanics of setting up a time series experiment.

 - **Accuracy** : 6
 - **Time** : 1